 Then what is the purpose of clergy?: “To prepare God’s people for works of service.”(Eph.
 4:11) The clergy aren’t the exclusive ministers of the church.
 They should be actively equipping every Christian to fill the ministry for which God created them.

 So this isn’t something optional that a person may choose or not depending on their interest in volunteering?: In Luke 14, Jesus told us to “count the cost”— to be aware of this expectation before we decided to be his follower.
 He described it as the way we show our love for him.

 - What volunteer ministries opportunities are available in our church and community?

-- How can I get involved in one of those ministries?
+- How may I get involved in one of those ministries?

 - Who can I contact to find out more information about those ministries?

 To help you answer those questions we developed a Ministry Opportunities Catalog.
 It includes the numerous ministries available in our church.
 The information about each ministry includes a brief description of each ministry, a schedule of time for the ministry, where it is done, and who to contact for more information.
-You can download a copy by clicking on LUMC Ministry Opportunities Catalog.
+You may download a copy by clicking on LUMC Ministry Opportunities Catalog.

 The first thing people want to know when they are asked to serve in a volunteer position in the church is, “What do I do?”
-LUMC has written ministry descriptions for the 65 core leadership positions on the Church Council.
-Find your Detailed Ministry Description here.
+The answer to this question may be found on the Detailed Ministry Descriptions & Guidelines for Congregational Leadership web page.